-This research reported here was supported in part by Grant No. N00014-11-1-0107 from the US Office of Naval Research.
+The research reported here was supported in part by Grant No. N00014-11-1-0107 from the US Office of Naval Research, which is not responsible for its contents.
 We thank Will Bridewell, Sašo Džeroski, Rich Morin, Son To, and Ljupčo Todorovski for discussions that led to the approach we have described.